 Watch a short interview with Mary Diggle, coordinator of the library's Literacy Volunteer Program, to find out more about this rewarding volunteer opportunity.
 More questions?
 Email Mary at firstname.lastname@example.org or call 617-376-1314.

 Read with a Child

 Help a child discover the joy of reading!
-Reading Roundup is a multigenerational program which brings together older adults with first and second graders for reading enjoyment and enrichment.
-From October to May each year (except for school vacations and holidays), adult volunteers meet each Tuesday afternoon from 1:00-2:00 p.m. at the Adams Shore Branch.
+Reading Roundup is a multigenerational program that brings together older adults and first and second graders for reading enjoyment and enrichment.
+From October to May each year (except for school vacations and holidays), adult volunteers meet each Tuesday afternoon from 1 to 2 p.m. at the Adams Shore Branch.
 They are paired up with one or two students per session for a combination of reading to each other and fun.

 "Fun" can be anything from playing a word game to doing a simple craft together.
 Many strong bonds form each year between the adults and the children, providing a rewarding volunteer experience.
 If you love books and enjoy children, this may be the perfect volunteer opportunity for you.
 To find out more, contact Lori at email@example.com or 617-376-1325.

 Are you competent in Chinese and English?
 Are you comfortable in front of groups?
 Consider interpreting Saturday storytimes for young children in Cantonese and/or Mandarin.
 Work with an English language storyteller and help bridge the language divide for families and kids.
 Or provide interpretation for monthly Main Library orientation tours so Quincy's newer residents can learn what's available for them at the library.
 Contact Julie at firstname.lastname@example.org or 617-376-1332.